 ‘I know you hear me, love,’ she spoke As she lay on her grassy bed ‘For I felt your touch and I felt your kiss And I heard the words you said But the next time that our worlds combine Can not be very far And I’ll be waiting then to take your hand And dance among the stars-o’

 Kiss of the Enchantress

 The Fisherman and the Syren

 The Sea Maiden

 Eros & Psyche

 Amor & Psyche

-Often, Impossible Love entails the love relationship between a mortal and a superhuman figure, sometimes called the archetype of the "demon-lover."
+Often, Impossible Love entails the love relationship between a mortal and a superhuman figure, sometimes called the archetype of the "demon-lover," or "faery-lover."
 In Celtic myth and lore, this superhuman lover is female and known as the "Lenanshee."